-Many of the identity theft monitoring capabilities you can do yourself if you are so inclined.
-You can even get a very close approximation by using the Waterfall Method in requesting your credit reports.
+We took a closer look at the LifeLock service and we realized that those companies offer identity theft monitoring capabilities you can do yourself (if you are so inclined).
+You can get a very close approximation by using the Waterfall Method in requesting your credit reports.

 The one thing that cannot be done for free is the, typically $1 million dollar, insurance plan.
 With Lifelock, for example, you get a laundry list of benefits if you're the victim of identity theft: